biopragmatics/oquat/docs/invalids/prefix/obi.md

-# PBA
+# obi: Ontology for Biomedical Investigations

+This page summarize the different resources that reference `obi` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 6 resources,
-The following 2 variants were found: ['OBI', 'obi']
+2 variants on the standard prefix were found: ['OBI', 'obi'].

-## `efo`
+## `efo`: Experimental Factor Ontology

-Identifiers for this prefix are given correctly in Experimental Factor Ontology.
+Identifiers for this prefix are given incorrectly correctly in `efo`.

 | external_xref     |   usages_count | usages                                                                                              |
 |-------------------|----------------|-----------------------------------------------------------------------------------------------------|
 | `OBI:OBI_1110054` |              1 | [http://www.ebi.ac.uk/efo/EFO:0005140](https://bioregistry.io/http://www.ebi.ac.uk/efo/EFO:0005140) |

-## `enm`
+## `enm`: eNanoMapper Ontology

-Identifiers for this prefix are given correctly in eNanoMapper Ontology.
+Identifiers for this prefix are given incorrectly correctly in `enm`.

 | external_xref   |   usages_count | usages                                            |
 |-----------------|----------------|---------------------------------------------------|
 | `obi:pppb`      |              1 | [OBI:0000070](https://bioregistry.io/OBI:0000070) |

-## `geno`
+## `geno`: Genotype Ontology

-Identifiers for this prefix are given correctly in Genotype Ontology.
+Identifiers for this prefix are given incorrectly correctly in `geno`.

 | external_xref                                   |   usages_count | usages                                              |
 |-------------------------------------------------|----------------|-----------------------------------------------------|
 | `OBI:genetic population background information` |              1 | [GENO:0000010](https://bioregistry.io/GENO:0000010) |

-## `pato`
+## `pato`: Phenotype And Trait Ontology

-Identifiers for this prefix are given correctly in Phenotype And Trait Ontology.
+Identifiers for this prefix are given incorrectly correctly in `pato`.

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|
 | `OBI:OBI`       |              1 | [PATO:0001985](https://bioregistry.io/PATO:0001985) |

-## `pride`
+## `pride`: PRIDE Controlled Vocabulary

-Identifiers for this prefix are given correctly in PRIDE Controlled Vocabulary.
+Identifiers for this prefix are given incorrectly correctly in `pride`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                             |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|